Densely packed particle raft at vertically vibrated air-water interface: Introduction

 \section{Introduction}

 Particles residing at an interface between two fluids can assemble into a raft via attractive capillary interactions~\cite{protiere2023particle}, which arise from the energy minimization of the distorted liquid interface~\cite{nicolson1949interaction,kralchevsky2000capillary,vella2005cheerios}.
-Particle rafts have wide applications such as in self-assembly, interfacial stabilization, and pollution control~\cite{protiere2023particle}.
-As particles are macroscopic and observable, rafts are also ideal model systems for understanding the packing structure and dynamics of out-of-equilibrium systems, such as athermal amorphous solids~\cite{xiao2020strain,xiao2023identifying}.
-They also share similarities with living matter at interfaces, such as fish bubble nests~\cite{hostache1998reproductive} and rafts of mosquito eggs, fire ants, and starfish embryos~\cite{mlot2011fire,tan2022odd}, which may exhibit more dynamic behaviors due to their internal activity or environmental fluctuations.
-However, due to the complex and many-body nature of the capillary and hydrodynamic interactions~\cite{dalbe2011aggregation,dani2015hydrodynamics}, the dynamics and pattern formation of particle rafts are far from being well-understood.
+Particle rafts have wide applications such as self-assembly, interfacial stabilization, and pollution control~\cite{protiere2023particle}.
+Because particles are macroscopic and directly observable, the rafts they form are also ideal model systems for understanding the packing structure and dynamics of out-of-equilibrium systems like athermal amorphous solids~\cite{xiao2020strain,xiao2023identifying,hobson2026structural}.
+Particle rafts also share similarities with living matter at interfaces, such as fish bubble nests~\cite{hostache1998reproductive} and rafts of mosquito eggs, fire ants, and starfish embryos~\cite{mlot2011fire,tan2022odd}, where internal activity and environmental fluctuations drive complex dynamics and pattern formation.
+Yet, even the response of passive rafts to dynamical excitations is poorly understood because of the complex and many-body nature of the capillary and hydrodynamic interactions~\cite{dalbe2011aggregation,dani2015hydrodynamics}.